AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/solving-problems/debug-rules.md

 ---
-title: How to debug declarative rules
+title: How to debug rules
 sidebar_position: 2
 ---